-- Note: If the justification exceeds the number of characters available in the justification text boxes, use the “Notes” section to document the reasons for the transfer and recertification.
+- Use the "Notes" section if the justification exceeds the number of characters available in the justification text boxes, use the “Notes” section to document the reasons for the transfer and recertification.

 Salary Transfer Submitter

-- Ensures the salary transfer does not cross FEC cycle dates, i.e. create a separate salary transfer for each FEC cycle.
+- Ensures each salary transfer does not cross FEC cycle dates, i.e. create a separate salary transfer for each FEC cycle.

 - Submits the salary transfer,

-- Determines if the OSET is being processed after the faculty member has certified the FEC.
-If yes,
+- If the OSET is being processed after the faculty member has certified the FEC,

 - Make a paper copy of the final POSTED salary transfer and the "Notes" section, if applicable.